Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Community, Liberation, Indigenous, and Eco-Psychologies

 This portion of the curriculum grounds students in the psychoanalytic, Jungian, archetypal, and phenomenological lineages of depth psychology, as well as in the contemporary flowering of these traditions that aid cultural, community, and ecological understanding and transformation.

 Introduction to Decolonial Depth Psychology DPC 730, 2 units

-This introductory course explores the theoretical and practical links among the four major concentrations of the CLE specialization: community psychology, indigenous psychologies, liberation psychologies, and ecopsychologies.
+This introductory course explores the theoretical and practical links among the four major concentrations of the CLE specialization: Community, Liberation, Indigenous, and Eco-Psychologies.
 Emerging critical philosophies of decoloniality and complex living systems from Africa and the Americas help to place the evolution of historical paradigms through which these psychologies have been understood as separate and dissociated in the past, and connected and interdependent in the present.
 Depth psychological theories and practices are also placed in historical and cultural perspective, emphasizing symbolic, creative, and healing dimensions of the work.
 Finally we will sort through how we are implicated in current First Nations activist demands for climate justice, sustainability, and defense of the earth.